 5.1 General

 The deciduous forest is a multi-layered plant community.
 It often consists of one or two tree layers, a shrub and a herb layer.
 In the latter, one finds hemicryptophytes, but also many geophytes that develop only in spring.
 For therophytes, i.e. annual plants, the development conditions are too unfavourable in the poor light conditions on the forest floor.
-A missing soil layer of mosses would be covered by the falling leaves.
+A missing ground layer of mosses would be covered by the falling leaves.
 Mosses therefore only grow on boulders, tree stumps etc. that protrude above the ground surface. (◘ Fig. I-10) These plant groups each form synusia.

 ◘ Fig. I-10 Primeval forest of Bialowiez (Poland).
 The mosses grow on tree bark and hardly on the forest floor.
 In the mixed forest area, numerous ash, hornbeam and oak trees grow densely high (photo: E. Fischer).